Materials-Consortia/OPTIMADE/optimade.rst

 If a property name is not recognized by the queried endpoint, an error diagnosis would be appropriate.
 However, we also want to support the formulation of a single query suitable for multiple databases, even when querying database-specific properties.

-For example, an OPTiMaDe client might construct the following query:
+For example, an OPTiMaDe client might compose the following query:

 `filter=_exmpl_bandgap<2.0 OR _exmpl2_bandgap<2.5`